 Of course, what you really want is for the nuisance to stop.
 But getting a small claims court to order your neighbor to pay you money can be amazingly effective.
 And suing in small claims court is easy, inexpensive, and doesn't require a lawyer.

 To win, you'll need to show:

-To prove your case, you'll need evidence of the noise and your efforts to end it, such as police reports, written complaints, witness testimony, your testimony, or recordings of the noise.
+To prove your case, you'll need evidence of the noise and your efforts to end it, such as copies of your notes and/or emails to your neighbor, police reports, written complaints, witness testimony, your testimony, or recordings of the noise.